Natchathiram Nagargiradhu Full Movie Leaked Online For Free Download

 Pa Ranjith has written the film as well and has been receiving appreciation for the story, and narration.
 He cleverly touched on several social issues and succeeded in putting them in a perspective for the viewers.
-Renowned Bollywood filmmaker Anurag Kashyap also heaped praises on the film and Pa Ranjith for the honest attempt at showcasing the issues.
+Renowned Bollywood filmmaker Anurag Kashyap, who happened to watch a special preview of the film in Mumbai hugged Ranjith and heaped praises on the film and Pa Ranjith for the honest attempt at showcasing the issues.

 The movie made its way to the theatres a few hours ago and the unscrupulous websites lurking around for the opportunity have pounced at it.
 They have copied the film in its original form in high quality and started sharing the links to the same.
 The links have gone viral on social media as well.
 The movie was thus made available online to watch and download.